GurkirtSingh/BookingBreakdownByOrigin/README.md

 # BookingBreakdownByOrigin
-A simple python script to convert room number by states to origins.
+A simple python script to convert "room numbers by states" to "room numbers by origins".

 ## Brief Details